 Bohr’s Atomic Model:

-- This model is popularly known as Bohr model of an atom.
+- This model is popularly known as the Bohr model of an atom.
 Bohr proposed an atomic model of a hydrogen atom.

 - Bohr’s model gave a proper explanation for the stability of electrons revolving in orbits.
 He named these orbits as energy shells.
 His postulates explaining the energy level are discussed below.